DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-02-12-user-needs-and-user-tasks.md

 #### How we used this user task

-This user task underpinned our work on producing and iterating the service’s start page [Changes to the service’s start page](/claim-funding-for-mentors/changes-to-the-services-start-page/) as well as informing our private beta and public beta communication plans.
+This user task underpinned our work on producing and iterating the service’s start page, which is detailed in this [design history](/claim-funding-for-mentors/changes-to-the-services-start-page/) as well as informing our private beta and public beta communication plans.

 #### Example multi-academy school user task